COLUMN-Draining the money pool - guess the 'excess' :Mike Dolan | Business

 If central banks start draining the money pool to stop an overspill buoying sky-high inflation, the assessment of just how much liquidity is 'excess' becomes critical to world markets.
 A hawkish new year blitz from the U.S. Federal Reserve in the face of 7% inflation and near full employment readings stateside has markets scrambling to price as many as four U.S. interest rate rises this year.

-But more pressing for many in financial markets are Fed signals that it's already time to siphon off some of the money it flooded into the banking system via emergency bond-buying - money aimed at keeping the wider economy afloat during the shocking pandemic lockdowns.
-Surprising many investors, the Fed's discussion on shrinking its bloated $8.7 trillion balance sheet began at its December policy meeting while it agreed to gradually end new bond-buying in the first quarter of 2022.
+But more pressing for many in financial markets are Fed signals that it's already time to siphon off some of the money it flooded into the banking system via emergency bond buying - money aimed at keeping the wider economy afloat during the shocking pandemic lockdowns.
+Surprising many investors, the Fed discussion on shrinking its bloated $8.7 trillion balance sheet began at its December policy meeting while it agreed to gradually end new bond buying in the first quarter of 2022.

 Bostic reckoned the runoff - which would at first just involve allowing the Fed's bond holdings to mature without reinvesting the proceeds - should start shortly after the first interest rate rise in March.
 But he also said this so-called 'quantitative tightening' (QT) should be forceful at $100 billion a month, twice the monthly pace of the last balance sheet reduction in 2017-2019, and he identified $1.5 trillion of pure 'excess liquidity' that needed to be taken out before assessing the impact at that point.